 Cost Code Logic

-Once assigned to a part or vendor, whenever a parts order for that part/ vendor is receipted into the system, the Cost Factor associated to the code will be applied to the PO Cost of the part in order to calculate the final Landed CostThe Landed Cost of a part is the final cost of the part on an order after all applicable Order Creation and Order Update cost code factors have been applied to the Current Cost of the part.
+There are two types of cost codes in IntelliDealer, both of which are used to calculate the Landed CostClosed The Landed Cost of a part is the final cost of the part on an order after all applicable Order Creation and Order Update cost code factors have been applied to the Current Cost of the part.
 Cost factors are applied when the part is ordered and receipted into the system based on the order Type (eg. SO: Stock Order, MD: Machine Down, FI: Fill In, etc.) The Landed Cost of a part will, in turn, be factored into the Average Cost of a part (as specified in the Average Cost field of the Parts Profile tab.)
 For details regarding cost code logic, please see the Cost Code Logic topic in the FAQs and Troubleshooting section of the online help.
-For details regarding the Average Cost of a part, please see the Average Cost definition in the Glossary section of the online help. .
+For details regarding the Average Cost of a part, please see the Average Cost definition in the Glossary section of the online help. of a part when it is ordered through the system:

 For example, assume part number 'ABC321' has a Current Cost of $10.00 and is assigned Order Creation code 'JC', for which there is a corresponding Order Update code: